Ten Facts About Kelly's Ford

 March 17, 1863

-The Civil War Trust is working to save 219 acres at the site of this crucial 1863 battle.
-To expand your appreciation for this preservation opportunity, please consider these ten facts about the Battle of Kelly's Ford.
+The Civil War Trust sucessfully saved 219 acres at the site of this crucial 1863 battle.
+To expand your appreciation for this battle, please consider these ten facts about the Battle of Kelly's Ford.

 Fact # 1: Despite failing to meet their main objective, the Battle of Kelly's Ford greatly improved the morale of the Federal cavalry.